 From camping and hunting to hiking and tactical gear, we have organized our favorite gear into groups that are friendly for any budget.
 The gear we recommend comes from our own personal experiences, or from those of trusted friends or colleagues, so you can be sure that what we have included in our list is quality gear that won’t let you down when you need it the most!
 Our list this year is broken down by price, and there is a good selection in each bracket.

 The Lifestraw’s 0.2 micron filter removes bacteria and parasites and microplastics that can cause severe illness or even death and will filter 1000 gallons of water.
 At 1.62 ounces, the Lifestraw is perfect for any backpacking or hiking adventure.
 Keep one in the car, boat, camper, and in any bugout bag or other emergency kit and you’ll have the piece of mind knowing that you can have safe drinking water anytime and any place you find a water source.

 Who says you can’t get a quality outdoor knife for less than $25?
 The Gerber Freeman Guide is a drop point fixed blade hunting knife made with 5Cr15MoV stainless steel.
 The 4-inch full tang blade features jimping on the spine and a modest finger guard behind the small choil.
 The handle is comprised of Tac-Hide scales with finger grooves to provide a comfortable, secure grip.
-Coming in at .13 inches in thickness and 8-? inches in overall length, the Freeman Guide is robust enough to take whatever you can throw at it.
+Coming in at .13 inches in thickness and 8-⅜ inches in overall length, the Freeman Guide is robust enough to take whatever you can throw at it.
 It comes equipped with a nylon sheath with belt loops and a lanyard hole on the pommel.
 From batoning wood for a campfire to dressing large game, The Gerber Freeman Guide is a welcome stocking stuffer for your favorite outdoorsman!

 Tactical items are a hot item right now, and one of the most popular items in that category is a good tactical pen.
 Based on the martial arts weapon called a Kubotan, the Smith & Wesson Tactical Defense Pen can be employed in a defensive manner to strike an attacker in sensitive locations on the body such as the eyes, neck/throat, nose, ribs, and groin, among others.
 The pen can also be used, obviously, as a writing instrument.
-Most are roughly the same dimensions, roughly 6 inches long and Â½ inches in diameter and use Fisher Space Pen refills.
+Most are roughly the same dimensions, roughly 6 inches long and ½ inches in diameter and use Fisher Space Pen refills.
 The Smith & Wesson Tactical Pen is made of aluminum with a knurled grip near the tip.
 The cap is removable and rests securely on the non-writing end.
 It also features a pocket clip to secure the pen to your pocket.

 Whether you’re doing a little night hiking, changing a tire on the side of the road, or checking your circuit breakers after a power outage, a quality headlamp is an important item to keep around the house.
 The Princeton Tec Fuel can tackle all of those tasks and many more.
 Princeton Tec is known for their high-quality headlamps and are used by cave explorers all around the world.
 The Fuel comes in several colors and features four modes: flash, high flood, medium flood, and low flood.
 The output on high is 70 lumens for 74 hours.
-With its wide, comfortable headband and feather lights 78 gram weight, youÂ’ll barely notice you have it on.
+With its wide, comfortable headband and feather lights 78 gram weight, you’ll barely notice you have it on.

 The PowerCore Lite boasts 2.5 full charges for both the iPhone and Samsung Galaxy phones via the latest USB-C high-speed technology.
 The unit is 5-½” x 3” x ½” and weighs a scant 7.7 ounces.
 It comes with a micro USB for charging the charger itself.
 It does not come with a USB-C to lightning, nor a USB-C to USB-C. This charger can fill to capacity in 5.5 hours.
 There is a lot to love about the Anker PowerCore Lite.
 The performance and capacity are unmatched at this price point.